You Might Not Want to Sit Next to Jennifer Lawrence on a Plane

 While Oscar winner and relatable human Jennifer Lawrence is probably a great person to hang out with for a night on the town — just look at her pole dancing and bar fight adventures in Hungary! —she might not be the best person to sit next to on a flight.

-In an interview with Entertainment Weekly, the Mother! actress shared that she has an intense case of fear while traveling in planes.
+In an interview with Entertainment Weekly, the mother! actor shared that she has an intense case of fear while traveling in planes.

 "I’m not afraid of the airplane, I’m afraid of me on the airplane and losing control of myself," Lawrence said.